+Read this to learn about the materials database and how to add materials. tutorial.
 Watch this video here, also read this section in the tutorial

 No, currently not, I only include a database of optical n/k data, this is because gpvdm is primarily aimed at simulating disordered thin film devices.
 In these type of devices electrical parameters such as recombination rates/mobilities, change depending on how the film was fabricated and even in which lab it was made.
 I suggest you either fit the model to experimental data to determine which electrical parameters to use or to search the literature for which values you should be using.

 A1: I don't know why it's blocked.
 A2: Try replacing https links with http, some countries don't like https traffic as it stops gpvements watching what you are looking at on the web...
 If you experience problems accessing the gpvdm webpage in your area of the world, drop me an e-mail, I will do my best to make it accessible to you.

 I have heard it works on VM ware fusion on a Mac, but I have not tried this my self.
 I've also heard of people having problems using it under parallels.

 At least every month, keep your eye on the news feed but sometimes daily - depending on what the people I work with need.
 I always recommend using the latest version of gpvdm, as I am always fixing bugs and improving it.

 No, not at all.
 I run this project in my free time, so use it at your own risk.
 Having said that, I use gpvdm for my own work so I always do my best to ensure the latest version is as good as it can be.
 In my view, it is much better than many of the competition.

 Yes absolutely, send me an e-mail.

 I get about 100 e-mails per day, if I don't answer, just resend your e-mail until I answer :).